 Clients often ask us to update or review a policy and the first question we ask is do you have a policy framework.
 There are several approaches that can be adopted and if they are consistent, work well within an organization and result in the outcomes of informing and continuously improving the behaviour of persons employed or engaged by the organization, these should be adopted.
 Our experience is, however, that often this is not the case and the result is poor policies that fail to meet these objectives.

 You need a structured policy framework

-There is no security policy standard and no general consensus as to what policies or how many should be in place, nor is there general consensus on policy design or content.
+There is no information security policy standard and no general consensus as to what policies or how many should be in place, nor is there general consensus on policy design or content.
 Some organisations have a single generic document which combines policy, guidelines and standards (the combination approach), whilst others have multiple policies, guidelines and standards documents.

-The need to clearly differentiate between them is emphasised by the ISO 9000 Quality Standards for the preparation of internal documentation.
+The need to clearly differentiate between policy, procedure and standards is emphasised by the ISO 9000 Quality Standards for the preparation of internal documentation.
 For example, these ISO standards expressly state that policies must be separate and distinct from procedures.